chisNaN/my-private-repos/README.md

 ## dc-webstack

->A (maintained) docker-compose stack with: php7, apache, mysql, phpmyadmin, rabbitmq, mailhog for Symfony apps
+>A (maintained) docker-compose stack with: php7, apache, mysql, phpmyadmin, rabbitmq, mailhog for Symfony apps.
+A bash script is included to install Symfony.

 ## my-react-tutos